VirtoCommerce/vc-platform/docs/fundamentals/extensibility/extending-domain-models.md

 ### Custom JSON-converter

- Of course you can use standard converters extension technique by registering custom converter in `MvcNewtonsoftJsonOptions` in module `PostInitialize`:
+ Of course, you can use the standard converters extension technique by registering custom converter in `MvcNewtonsoftJsonOptions` in module `PostInitialize`:

 ```C#
     public class YourCustomJsonConverter : JsonConverter